 Tel: 0141 883 8222 Email: email@example.com

 Curtis Moore acted as principal contractor on the refurbishment of the Odeon Cinema at Glasgow’s Springfield Quay working direct with Odeon Cinemas in conjunction with NBDA Architects.
 The Glasgow Quay is a busy, active area close to the city centre full of restaurants, a casino, bingo, bowling, cinema and hotel.
-This refurbishment project involved the removal of the existing external profiled metal roof complete with existing insulation, support grid and VCL, lowering to the ground and removing from site and replacing with new insulation and the aluminium Kalzip system.
+The cinema was built in 1996 but since then the original roofing system had deteriorated and was in urgent need of a timely replacement.
+This refurbishment project involved the removal of the existing external profiled metal roof complete with existing insulation, support grid and VCL, lowering to the ground and safely removing from site and replacing with new insulation and the aluminium Kalzip standing seam system.

 The roof was 5500m2 with the roof sheets being 53.5m long and curved.
 The sheets had to be site rolled within the active car park which meant we had to ensure this was conducted in an area that would cause least disruption and was clearly cordoned off.

 Curtis Moore went through a preselection process against a number of standing seam system manufacturers and installers, and were chosen by NBDA Architects based on trust, cost-competitiveness and portfolio of quality work carried out in the past.

 As principal contractor, there were numerous additions to our duties which include the creation of a construction phase Health and Safety plan, F10 notification, providing welfare on site, creating a transport plan, arranging permits as well as records of inspections and registers.
 The cinema and surrounding restaurants/bowling/hotel and car park remained open throughout the duration of the project.
 All whilst there was a strict time schedule in place.